shandheap/PacmanAI/README.md

-Hi, to perform the follow functions, the folder search in the repository must be copied to your local machine.
-Then cd with terminal to the folder search.
+To perform the follow functions, the repository must be copied to your local machine and then cd with terminal to the folder search.
+Files that were modified by me are search.py and searchAgents.py.

 There are several different search algorithms that I have implemented here in python code which can be executed as follows: